nyngwang/NeoZoom.lua/README.md

 ---

-### News: A Breaking Change(ABC)
+### Breaking Changes

+- 2022/10/05:
+  - I just updated the example setup(`keymap.set(...)` part) in README.md, if you encounter any error try copy-paste it again.
+See #33 for more details.
+- ~2022/10/05:
-TL;DR: Using floating window instead of vim-tab to simulate "zoom-in".
+  - Using floating window instead of vim-tab to simulate "zoom-in".

 ---